Sage-Bionetworks/modelad/docker/README.txt

 docker-compose up --build
+# To stop and remove the containers and images:
 docker-compose down --rmi all